 The legislative relief effort will be the result of several phases of legislation.
-On March 27, 2020, the third phase of legislation passed, and there are discussions of a possible fourth phase coming soon.
+There are discussions of a possible next phase coming soon.
 We are working with Native national and regional organizations to push for health, nutrition, economic, and governance relief throughout this entire process.
 There are several more priority items that we are working to include in later phases of this ongoing relief effort.

 Tribal Inclusion: This legislation provides at least $40 million dollars for "tribes, tribal organizations, urban Indian health organizations, or health service providers to tribes, to carry out surveillance, epidemiology, laboratory capacity, infection control, mitigation, communications, and other preparedness and response activities."

 Tribal Response: the National Indian Health Board (NIHB) submitted a letter to the Secretary of Health and Human Services advising how the $40 million tribal set-aside could best be distributed to get needed resources to Indian Country quickly and efficiently.